SalomePlatform/yacs/doc/main_menu.rst

 YACS menu
 ---------
 YACS menu contains a set of commands for creating opening and saving of YACS schemas, importing old SUPERV schemas, execute schemas, import catalogs, and set some specific behavior of 2D views.

 When YACS is started, YACS menu contains the following items:

++ :ref:`create_new_schema` : create a new schema from scratch
++ :ref:`import_yacs_schema` : load a YACS schema saved on an XML file
++ :ref:`import_supervisor_graph` : load a SUPERV schema saved on an XML file
++ Load a Schema in run mode (without edition)
++ What's this, detailled help on a few items

 .. image:: images/main_menu_6a.png
   :align: center

 When the active schema is in edition mode, YACS menu contains the following items:

-.. image:: images/main_menu_6b.png
-  :align: center

-When the active schema is in execution mode, YACS menu contains the following items:

-.. image:: images/main_menu_6c.png
-  :align: center

 + :ref:`create_new_schema` : create a new schema from scratch
 + :ref:`import_yacs_schema` : load a YACS schema saved on an XML file
 + :ref:`import_supervisor_graph` : load a SUPERV schema saved on an XML file
 + Save Schema : save in the current opened file
 + :ref:`export_schema` : save with file dialog box to choose a new filename
 + :ref:`execute_schema` : switch from edition to run mode
 + :ref:`save_restore_execution_state` (from a state of execution saved previously)
 + Load a Schema in run mode (without edition)
 + Load a Schema to be executed on a batch system
 + Import Catalog : to import specific data types or nodes
 + Straight/Orthogonal : toggle between straight lines or orthogonal links
 + Automatic Links: toggle behaviour for automatic link reconstruction when 2D View layout changes
 + Simplify Links: toggle behaviour for link simplification (less segments)
 + Force Ortho Links: toggle behaviour on very simple links (2 segments becomes 3 orthogonals segments)
 + Separate Links: toggle behaviour to try to avoid or not superposition of links
 + Show all links: some links may have been selectively hidden
 + Hide all links

-+ What's this mode : experimental, detailled help on a few items
++ What's this, detailled help on a few items

+.. image:: images/main_menu_6b.png
+  :align: center

+When the active schema is in execution mode, YACS menu contains the following items:

++ :ref:`create_new_schema` : create a new schema from scratch
++ :ref:`import_yacs_schema` : load a YACS schema saved on an XML file
++ :ref:`import_supervisor_graph` : load a SUPERV schema saved on an XML file
++ :ref:`save_restore_execution_state` (from a state of execution saved previously)
++ Load a Schema in run mode (without edition)
 + Several actions specific to execution mode, to be detailled later.
++ Straight/Orthogonal : toggle between straight lines or orthogonal links
++ Automatic Links: toggle behaviour for automatic link reconstruction when 2D View layout changes
++ Simplify Links: toggle behaviour for link simplification (less segments)
++ Force Ortho Links: toggle behaviour on very simple links (2 segments becomes 3 orthogonals segments)
++ Separate Links: toggle behaviour to try to avoid or not superposition of links
++ Show all links: some links may have been selectively hidden
++ Hide all links
++ What's this, detailled help on a few items

+.. image:: images/main_menu_6c.png
+  :align: center

 Tools